 I have an hybrid Digital camera with an electronic viewfinder so can I attend a DSLR Course?

 Technically these cameras are nearer to compact cameras than a Digital SLR as you cannot remove the lens.
 The similarity come from the fact that you do view the image directly through the lens via the electronic viewfinder.
 Bridge cameras tend to have a much smaller range of settings than a DSLR but you can attend the DSLR course on the understanding that some of the items mentioned may not apply to your camera.

-Landscape & Bird Photography Course Saturday 6th May 2017
+Landscape & Bird Photography Course Sat 6th May 2017 -Full